yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/install-upgrade-issues/kubernetes.md

 Occasionally, you might encounter issues during installation and upgrade of YugabyteDB Anywhere on Kubernetes.
 You can troubleshoot most of these issues.

-If you experience difficulties while troubleshooting, contact [Yugabyte Support](https://support.yugabyte.com).
+If you experience difficulties while troubleshooting, contact {{% support-platform %}}.

 For more information, see the following: